William & Lois Matthews Samuel Pepys Lectures

 April 7, 2004

-Ramon Mujica (Universidad Mayor de San Marcos, Lima, Peru)
+Ramon Mujica (Universidad Mayor de San Marcos)

 “Medieval and Renaissance Survivals in the Baroque Art of Viceregal Peru”